benkenawell/adventofcode2019/README.md

 Although I have begun to use functional concepts in my day to day programming, it is in Typescript.
 So starting Purescript has still taken me a couple days to get a project up and running.
 I have been learning terminology, skimming past other terminology, and learning to read type signatures, which seems paramount to a working understanding of the funcitonal paradigm.
 All this learning, and not enough time in the day, leaves me a few days behind the advent calendar.
 I expect this will be true the entire season, but I have learned enough in the first day (which actually took me several days) to make this trade off feel worth it moving forward.

+---

+### Dec 11 update

+After hitting a wall with purescript typings, I have decided to move to FSharp.
+Here are a couple of reasons I think this is a good transition:
+- It has all the clout of the .NET environment
+- it is statically typed, but does type inferences.
+I don't have to worry about mistyping functions (which I realized I did a few times, especially with the `do` keyword in purescript).
+But I still get some static type checking
+- better documentation.
+Maybe this is a matter of preference/what I'm used to, but I found the [F# language reference](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/) to be much more thorough than [purescript's](https://github.com/purescript/documentation/blob/master/language/Syntax.md).
+I found module references had actual example too, in addition to type signatures.
+Type signatures are great once you get to read them, especially in Purescript, but without examples when I couldn't figure out a type signature there was no help.
+Import are a tad more obvious to me in F# as well, but I was getting better at them in purescript (so I'll leave this as a what-I-know bias).
+Chances are better googling will give me quicker answers too, since more people use F#.

+If you have better tutorials or documentation for purescript, (or even Haskell, really.
+I might get there someday) I'd love to hear it!
+Drop it as an issue maybe?
+Or fork this repo and PR it into the README?
+Or just post it to [r/functionalprogramming](https://www.reddit.com/r/functionalprogramming)

+My plan is to use the `fsharpi`, or the interpretive shell, found in the fsharp docker container.
+I don't need a whole F# project for advent of code.
+Although I don't know if that will affect my ability to pull out functions I use everyday into a different module (like I began with purescript).

 ## Learnings

 If I find time I may go more in depth about what each of these learning are, but it will just start with a list of learnings